Asheville's African-American History Tours Uncover Voices from Past & Present

 Across the street from the YMI, The Block’s future can be seen, with a new complex under construction.
 The project includes the redevelopment of three historical buildings, the Dr. Collette, Del Cardo, and the Ritz, which housed Asheville’s African-American Masonic Temple from 1912 until 1951.
-Next to the YMI, there are plans to build The Foundry, a new Hilton Hotel.
+Next to the YMI, is The Foundry, a Hilton Hotel.

 Taking us around the corner to Eagle Street, Barton points out Mount Zion Missionary Baptist Church, where Dr. John H. Grant is pastor.
 Started by freedmen in 1880, “the church took a lead role in trying to rebuild the African-American community after slavery,” he says.
 The current church building was built in 1919 by James Vester Miller, who was born into slavery and went on to build a number of notable buildings around Asheville.

-Walking back on Eagle Street towards Biltmore Avenue, Barton notes two long-standing African-American-owned businesses, Soce’s African Hair Braiding and Smooth’s Do Drop In Barber Shop.
-“Smooth has been on The Block for since 1994,” DeWayne shares.
+Walking back on Eagle Street towards Biltmore Avenue, Barton notes two long-standing African-American-owned businesses, Soce’s African Hair Braiding and JR's Barber Shop.
+“JR's has been on The Block for 22 years,” DeWayne shares.
 “He’s seen a lot, and continues to be a voice for the community.”

 “There are so many buried layers of The Block that could be buried over again,” Barton worries.
 But both through his tours, and now as a member of Asheville's African American Heritage Commission, he seeks to “continually tell that story, so that it will not be lost.”